-We invite you to join us for a relaxing and beautiful morning on the Rogue River: the half day morning trip.
+We invite you to join us for a relaxing and beautiful morning on the Rogue River: the half-day morning trip.
 It starts at Robertson Bridge boat landing and features a scenic float through the famous Hellgate Canyon.
 You’ll experience a few of the smaller rapids and see numerous Bald Eagle nests and wildlife habitats.
-The trip wraps up just before lunch at Morrisons Rogue Wilderness Lodge, where we will have a transport vehicle there waiting for you to bring you back to our base.
+The trip wraps up at Morrisons Rogue Wilderness Lodge, where we will have a transport vehicle waiting for you to bring you back to our base.
 Inflatable single man kayaks will be available to share, one per raft.

 Recreation Section Half Day Morning Trip

 (6-11 years old)